mhaarseth/mhaarseth/README.md

 ## Skills

-During my years at Noroff I have learnt HTML, CSS, JS, Bootstrap and React.
+During my years at Noroff I have learnt HTML, CSS, JS, Bootstrap and React (among a myriad of other things).
 For personal projects I prefer using React and CSS Modules.

 ## Contact me